purposefoundation/allout-platform/README.md

 redirect](http://docs.spreedly.com/payment-methods/adding-with-redirect#using-the-redirect-url)
 to determine which Spreedly environment to use.

+The AppConstants `merchant_name_descriptor` and `merchant_location_descriptor` will be what is used to list the charge on a donator's statement.

 ### Payment Gateways
 Spreedly allows for multiple payment gateways.
 Each gateway has a token, which must me passed when making purchases.

-The gateway tokens are determined from environment varaibles following the pattern of `SPREEDLY_#{classification}_GATEWAY#{currency}`.

-For a 501C3 classification and a USD currency the needed environment varaible would be:

-  SPREEDLY_501C3_GATEWAY_USD

 Each gateway requires different credentials.
 Spreedly provides [documentation](http://docs.spreedly.com/gateways/adding) for adding a new gateway to the application.
-The `gateway_token` that gets returned should be added to the `config/constants.yml` for the given currency.
-Unique gateway tokens must be added for each Spreedly environment that All Out creates (currently 501C3 and 501C4).
+The `gateway_token` that gets returned should be added as an environment variable for the given classification and currency.
+Unique gateway tokens must be added for each Spreedly environment (eg.501C3 and 501C4).

+The gateway tokens are determined from environment variables following the pattern of `SPREEDLY_#{classification}_GATEWAY#{currency}`.

+For a 501C3 classification and a USD currency the needed environment variable would be:

+  SPREEDLY_501C3_GATEWAY_USD

 ## Post-Recurly Migration
 Per Spreedly, when the credit cards are transferred from Recurly to